ctf0/AssetCacheBust/README.md

 elixir among others create folders with the timestamp and then add the files to them, this makes it hard to maintain and just add unnecessary extra work.

-this little package makes things much easier as you dont need to change anything in your workflow and everytime you make a change to the file, its timestamp gets changed automatically and the cache will get busted 💓.
+this little package makes things much easier as you dont need to change anything in your workflow and everytime you make a change to the file, its timestamp gets changed automatically and so the cache will get busted 😍.

 ## Installation